Aktuelle News von lelex

 full text

-The post Poland: Proposal for a New Law on Internships appeared first on L&E Global.
+The post Indonesia: New Measures for the Implementation of a Work-Related Accident Security Programme appeared first on L&E Global.

 full text

-The post Poland: Changes to the Rules for Calculating Length of Service appeared first on L&E Global.
+The post Indonesia: Re-Establishment of the Manpower Information System appeared first on L&E Global.

 full text